A Constant: Something that is invariable or unchanging, such as a fixed number or a logical term.

 For a moment I didn’t know what to do, then I gave the guide an awkward nod and went on my way.
-I wondered if there’d be any of the other strugglers on their way with me, but the path was empty.
+I wondered if there’d be any other strugglers on their way with me, but the path was empty.
 Was this path was only for me?

 As I descended the hill, I looked towards where my city should be and saw yet another terrifying world.
 I saw thousands of metallic monoliths that housed disgusting, slimy organisms.
-I felt sick as I looked at them and instead I focused on the path ahead of me.
+I felt sick as I looked at them, and instead I focused on the path ahead of me.